PdxCodeGuild/Full-Stack-Day-Class/notes/app-front-back.md

 # Front-End vs Back-End

-There are two places you can put your code
+There are two places you can put your code:

+1. Python layer

 Keep the front end limited to just interface interactivity code.
 Do all of your data processing in the backed in python.